-- 1. Student evaluations for full-semester courses shall be conducted between the eleventh and fourteenth weeks of the semester; for half-semester courses they are conducted during the sixth week of the course.
-Summer sessions are excluded, unless evaluations are requested by the faculty member. - 2.
-The department personnel committee shall determine who is responsible for administering the evaluations in classes.
+- 1. Student evaluations for full-semester courses, regardless of method delivery, shall be conducted between the thirteenth and fourteenth weeks of the semester; for half-semester courses they are conducted during the sixth week of the course.
+If all students in a course are not scheduled to meet simultaneously in the same place with an instructor or proctor between the thirteenth and fourteenth weeks of the semester, then the student evaluation may be administered electronically.
+In the case of evaluations, of online courses, the faculty member may designate a 24-hour period within the specified window during which evaluations will take place. - 2.
+The department personnel committee or course supervisor shall determine who is responsible for administering the evaluations in classes and online.
 Under no circumstances shall the actual instructor of the course administer his or her own evaluations. - 3.
-It is recommended that the evaluation be administered at the beginning of class to ensure that the students have adequate time to prepare thoughtful comments.
-Recommended time is 15 minutes. - 4.
-The packet of evaluations given to faculty must include the standard university wide instruction statement (see below).
+It is recommended that the evaluation be administered at the beginning of class to ensure that the students have adequate time to prepare thoughtful comments. - 4.
+For evaluations administered in the classroom, the packet of evaluations given to faculty must include the standard university wide instruction statement (see below).
 All administrators of the evaluations must read the statement aloud.
 The statement addresses the conditions under which the evaluations are conducted, how they should be completed by students, and why they are important.